longuyen10119/bigDataAssignment/README.md

 ### Notes
 * There are a few interative plots in the notebook, the cells need to be run for the interactive plots to show
-* Part 3 Evaluation can be found in a seperate file
 * You might not be able to install libraries and set environment paths, so please don't rerun the Map cell